Taxes

 Interview Transcript – Ed Slott In-Studio

 [00:00:40] Dean Barber: Welcome to The Guided Retirement Show.
-I’m Dean Barber, founder and CEO of Modern Wealth Management and your host of The Guided Retirement Show.
+I’m Dean Barber, your host of The Guided Retirement Show.
 You are going to love this program.
 Ed Slott, America’s IRA Expert is joining The Guided Retirement Show for the third time with a lot of new great information.
 Please enjoy my conversation with Ed Slott.

 [INTERVIEW]